BLACK00HOLE/BLACK00HOLE/README.md

 ### 👨🏽‍💻 About Me
 🚀 Currently working as a SDET at [rocketlane](https://www.rocketlane.com/)
-🌱 Learning full stack development @ [neoG'22](https://neog.camp/about)
-👯 Looking out for opportunities to collaborate in web dev and C++ projects
+🌱 Learning full stack development , DSA and testing frameworks 👯 Looking out for opportunities to collaborate in web dev and C++ projects
 ⚡ Fun fact : Love hanging out with new people and everything related to night outs.
-📸 Amateur photographer
+📸 Mobile photographer
 📫 Reach out to me at [smanijuju@gmail.com](smanijuju@gmail.com)

 #